 1. Maintain and keep running your business

 If you’re not even making improvements of your everyday tasks, you’ll at some point be out of business.
 You’ll be left behind as both competitors and customers are getting ahead of you.
-Of cause, you need to run your business, but don’t stay in maintenance all the time.
+Of course, you need to run your business, but don’t stay in maintenance all the time.
 Remember to make improvements and keep evolving your organization.

 2. Evolve your organization and grow your business